igor-siergiej/diet-planner/README.md

 - viewing nutrients for a week
 - Viewing all entries in diary

+#### Write functionality for Calendar:
+- Populating calendar with diary entries
+- ??

 #### Other things to do:
 - Implement creating custom food/recipe + UI